 There would be many reasons that someone would look for a pony to use for pony rides.
 This might be someone with a little property and young children or grandchildren.
 In my case, we look for pony-ride ponies to use in our business.
 Not only do we teach riding lessons and run a summer camp program, we also use agritourism as another revenue source and do pony rides at our farm and travel to other locations (e.g. backyard parties and large community events).
 We also have a farm animal petting zoo that often travels with the ponies.

 Are You Planning to Travel With Your Ponies to Outside Events?

 Where you plan on doing the rides is an important factor to consider.
-It takes a special type of animal to load onto a trailer and go somewhere and arrive quiet enough to put kids on.
+It takes a special type of animal to load onto a trailer and go somewhere and arrive quietly enough to put kids on.

 It was a learning curve for me with all the things I would encounter when taking my ponies out and about—things like loud music to a rock wall that kids climbed and swung around on, to bullwhips, bagpipes, huge balloons, and people in weird costumes.
-Just when I think I have seen it all another challenge arises!
+Just when I think I have seen it all, another challenge arises!